-During the plan year ending June 30, 2006, the plan experienced actuarial gains of approximately \$114,000 and investment earnings that were approximately \$478,000 less than expected.
-In general, this means that plan participants experienced higher mortality than projected, and investment returns that were less than the 7.75% anticipated.
-The net result was a loss so that the plan has unfunded Past Service Liability of \$363,522 as of July 1, 2006.
+During the plan year ending June 30, 2009, the plan experienced actuarial losses of approximately \$136,000 and investment earnings that were approximately \$2,801,000 less than expected.
+In general, this means that plan participants experienced lower mortality than projected, and investment returns were lower than the 8.00% anticipated.
+The net result of both factors was a loss of approximately \$2,937,000.
+This loss has led to the Past Service Liability exceeding the market value of assets by \$4,828,488 as of July 1, 2009.
+This deficit will be amortized and funded over a 24 year period beginning July 1, 2009.
+This deficit means that no discretionary cost of living adjustment can be made without the City having to make additional contributions.